Hnodomar/Spot-Exchange/README.md

 ### Operation Flow

-1. Clients interested in submitting order entries connect to Order Entry Server via TCP setting up a bi-dreictional gRPC stream.
+1. Clients interested in submitting order entries connect to Order Entry Server via TCP setting up a bi-directional gRPC stream.

 1. Clients can submit Add Order, Cancel Order and Modify Order requests and receive corresponding order acknowledgements for each.